Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 • Product Reviews

-By using the reports, Google Analytics has combined with custom Goals, you can understand your potential customers or leads better and more effectively, steer them in the direction of a satisfied customer, and keep them there.
+By using the reports Google Analytics 4 has combined with custom key events, you can understand your potential customers or leads better and more effectively, steer them in the direction of a satisfied customer, and keep them there.

 Using Site Search

-Or maybe there is a missed opportunity for some new pieces of content you can work on?
-After all, you know exactly what your customers are searching for, so it can identify additional content you can create that drives more traffic and builds more engagement.
+Or maybe there is a missed opportunity to tailor your content ideas to targeted needs?
+After all, you know exactly what your customers are searching for, so it can identify future content you can create to drive more traffic and build more engagement.

 When set up correctly, you can use the information to:

-• create better internal links so that the high-traffic pages allow to deliver of more traffic to lesser-performing pages
+• Create better internal links so that the high-traffic pages allow the delivery of more traffic to lesser-performing pages

-• identify topics and keywords you can use in content creation
+• Identify topics and keywords you can use to create content

 Identifying and Filtering Internal Traffic from Google Analytics

 On top of that, they affect probably the most important metrics for your organization, the conversion rate and attribution reporting in your goals.
-These can directly impact budgeting, bid strategies for ads, and all sorts of other business decisions.
+These can directly impact budgeting, bid strategies for ads, and all sorts of other business decisions for content marketers.

-The best thing for you to do is create a filtered view within Google Analytics so that these internal visits are not messing up your data.
+The best content marketing analytics solution is to create a filtered view within GA4 so that these internal visits do not mess up your data.

-The easiest way to do this is to create an IP address filter in GA.
-But before you can do that, you first need to figure out what your IP address is, just head over to https://www.whatismyip.com/ or do a Google search for “what is my IP address.”
+The easiest way to do this is to create an IP address filter in Google Analytics.
+But before you can do that, you first need to figure out what your IP address is.

-From now on, all visitors internal within your company are completely ignored.
+From now on, all internal visitors within your company will be entirely ignored.

 See which pages hold people’s attention the longest.

-Probably the report that holds the most important clues about which pieces of content your visitors love is the “Average Time on Page” report.
+The report that probably holds the most important clues about which existing content your visitors love is the “Average Time on Page” report that used to be in Universal Analytics.
 In some ways, this is a more accurate measurement of interest than the report on which pages get the most traffic.
 Especially if you’re running an advertisement campaign going to a specific page or when some of your pages are ranking well and driving in a ton of organic traffic.

 Finding slow loading page to optimize your site speed

-The last reporting we want to focus on here is the reporting to identify slow-loading pages.
-According to Google, most of the websites out there are too slow.
+The last report we want to focus on here is the report identifying slow-loading pages.
+According to Google, most websites are too slow.

 Average site speed index in the United States